 To pass this test you must not make more the 6 minor faults and no major faults.
 You will only be allowed three attempts at this so we always try for a first time pass.

-Our training for this is 20 hours, of one to one training, you will also be required to put in lots of hours of practice on your own.
+We recommend 20 hours one to one training to reach test standard, but everyone is different.
+You will be assessed on your first booking.
+You will also be required to put in lots of hours of practice on your own.
 The amount of in car tuition is far more then you will receive from any other training centre.
 As you are not sharing your time with another trainee we are able to change you from a good driver to a great driver.

 Our lessons are booked in 2 hour sessions, again this is at times to suit, during normal office hours.
 The lessons can be taken in your own car or a school car which ever you feel more comfortable with, this also applies to the test.